 File Naming Conventions for Individuals and Teams

 As the first blog post, it makes sense to start with something super basic.
 When collaborating, it also makes sense to talk about file naming conventions with your team before going into full-throttle-work-mode.
+This protects version control and ensures people know where to find what they’re looking for.

 Even if your files are never seen by anyone except you, establishing a consistent file naming convention will make your life easier.
 I promise.